 Up a mile ahead, the slope will be more steep continuing to the Cottonwood Lakes Trail junction.
 Approaching the ridge will require more effort because of the elevation but you’ll be rewarded by the scenic view of multiple mountains that cover the horizon.

 Hiking the ridge is outstanding!
 Hundreds of feet from the ground, you will see the majesty of Colorado’s prized skyline.
 Hiking the ridge will last for 3 miles.
 There will be narrow areas and steep drop-offs, so be extra careful.

 From the end of the ridge, the trail will go on descent for two miles to the Lower Trail junction.
 Revel at the chance of going downhill to regain your energy because once you arrive at the lower trail, you’ll hike up again to the east trailhead.
 Expect going across pine forests and open hillsides with pretty wildflowers up ahead.

 Up ahead, turn right at the Visitor Center Trail junction and continue traversing the trail until the east trailhead- the end of the hike.
 The whole hike takes 6 hrs. and 45 mins. depending on your skill and pace.

-Motorized vehicles are prohibited and dogs must be kept on leash.
-Also, we suggest you start early as to avoid thunderstorms.
-And, mosquitos, yes, so don’t forget to apply an insect repellant.
+It should be mentioned that motorized vehicles are prohibited and dogs must be kept on leash.
+Also, we suggest you start early to avoid thunderstorms and mosquitos, so don’t forget to apply an insect repellant.
 Finally, bring plenty of water and enjoy your hike!